-We have performed a limited assurance engagement on the combined separate non-financial report pursuant to §§ (Articles) 340a Abs. (paragraph) I a in conjunction with (hereinafter "icw") 289b Abs.
+We have performed a limited assurance engagement on the combined separate non-financial report pursuant to §§ (Articles) 340a Abs. (paragraph) 1a in conjunction with (hereinafter "icw") 289b Abs.
 3 and 340i Abs.
 5 icw 315b Abs.
-3 HGB ("Handelsgesetzbuch": "German Commercial Code") of Aareal Bank AG, Wiesbaden, (hereinafter the "Company") for the period from I January 2017 to 31 December 2017 (hereinafter the "Non-financial Report").
+3 HGB ("Handelsgesetzbuch": "German Commercial Code") of Aareal Bank AG, Wiesbaden, (hereinafter the "Company") for the period from 1 January to 31 December 2018 (hereinafter the "Non-financial Report").